Industry planning activities

 Planning Oversight Group (POG) is supported by, and works alongside, a range of other industry working groups designed to fulfil various objectives:

 - Technical Leadership Group – responsible for formulating the Rail Technical Strategy (RTS), originally published in 2012 and followed by an updated delivery framework in the RTS Capability Delivery Plan, published in February 2017.

 - Rolling Stock Strategy Steering Group (RSSSG) – key output of this group is the Long Term Passenger Rolling Stock Strategy for the rail industry.
 A key output of the strategy is a series of forecasts of the numbers of passenger vehicles expected to be required across each sector by traction type.

 - Depot and Stabling Steering Group – a subgroup of RSSSG which considers the implications of the rolling stock strategy on depot and stabling facilities

 - Stations Strategy Group – provides industry leadership on issues associated with stations.
 Produced the RDG Vision for Stations in October 2015.
 The Vision positions stations as inclusive and welcoming, and identifies three enablers for their success - people, technology and community.
 The framework for the development and implementation of interventions at stations continues to evolve, and the completion of a Station Sustainability Framework, sponsored by RSSB, has been a further significant activity.

 - Sustainable Development Steering Group – endorsed the Rail Industry Sustainable Development Principles, which define the strategic vision of a sustainable industry, with the objective that they are embedded in all industry organisations, activities and operations.

-- Freight Group – provides strategic direction to the rail freight sector, whilst promoting its benefits to the UK economy
+- Rail Freight Board– provides strategic direction to the rail freight sector, whilst promoting its benefits to the UK economy